department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 **Note:** Only the National Cemetery Administration can inscribe a memorial item.
 This is to protect the condition and consistency of memorial items.
 We don't allow private or local contractors to inscribe memorial items.

-Find out more about [requesting memorial items](/burials-memorials/memorial-items/headstones-markers-medallions/).
+Find out more about [requesting memorial items](/burials-memorials/memorial-items/headstones-markers-medallions/). <br>
-Get help applying for a headstone, marker, niche cover, or medallion by calling <a href="tel:+8006976947">800-697-6947</a>.
+Get help applying for a headstone, marker, or medallion by calling <a href="tel:+8006976947">800-697-6947</a>.

 ## More information about burial in a private cemetery
 ### What questions should I ask to prepare for a private cemetery burial?